Ai in Social Media has become a hot topic in the last few months thanks to recent Netflix documentary, The Social Dilemma.

 The outcome will be that you will have an enormous amount of valuable data for your business that can be easily processed with the use of AI software.

-If you want to know which AI tools for social media are the most suitable for your company and how to implement them, check our article on 50 AI Tools For Growth Hacking!
+If you want to know which AI tools for social media are the most suitable for your company and how to implement them, check 50 AI Tools For Growth Hacking!

 A chatbot is a software that can conduct a conversation with humans.

-The developer usually tends to make a great effort to make the chatbot appears as a normal human.
+The developer usually tends to make a great effort to make the chatbot appear as human.

 With the help of ML and NLG, they can find the most useful and right response for the customer questions.